Michael Jackson, Lisa Marie Presley: Marriage Remembered During Her Struggle

 Lisa Marie Presley said that in 2005, she had her last conversation with Michael Jackson, and he was trying to see if she still had romantic feelings for him.

-Michael Jackson asked her if she loved him and when she said she was feeling “indifferent,” he told her that he did not “like that word.”
+Michael Jackson asked her if she loved him, and when she said she was feeling “indifferent,” he told her that he did not “like that word.”

 However, things were not always rosy for Michael Jackson and Lisa Marie Presley.
 For example, according to a 2013 report from Yahoo, during Michael Jackson’s AEG LIVE death trial, it was revealed Lisa Marie Presley “blindsided” MJ with divorce papers.